 Offers a modern shopping facility, with exclusive goods and good home style cooking.
 A perfect place to purchase those holiday gifts for family and friends.
 If shopping is not your thing then you can enjoy a stunning walk around the Fall's of Bruar right on the doorstep

 Glen Lyon is the longest glen in Scotland.
-It's some of perthshire's most majestic scenery and whether walking or driving here you will be spellbound.
+It has some of Perthshire's most majestic scenery and whether walking or driving here you will be spellbound.
 Probably the best chance to see a golden eagle - if you are very lucky!

-The Enchanted Forest, the renowned outdoor sound and light show is set to delight the senses when it returns to Faskally Wood near Pitlochry this autumn.
-This years event runs from 3rd October to 3rd November.
+The Enchanted Forest returns in 2022.
+The renowned outdoor sound and light show is set to delight the senses when it returns to Faskally Wood near Pitlochry this autumn.
+The event dates are:- Thursday 29th September 2022 – Sunday 30th October 2022.

 A short drive along the side of Loch Tumell brings you to this famous viewpoint.
 The views are spectacular in all directions and Schiehallion dominates the view to the west.